 Fields of Study

-Learn more about the 22 Fields of Study offered, as well as the ability to “self-design” a specific Field.
+Learn more about the 22 Fields of Study offered, as well as the ability to “Self-Design” a specific Field.

-Capstone Project (CP)
+Integrated Capstone Project

-- International Finance & Banking
+- International Finance and Banking

 - Strategic Management & International Consultancy